Code360In/katacoda-scenarios-32/docker-compose/step3.md

 `docker container ls`{{execute T2}}

-Connect to the postgres DB which stores the votes.
+Connect to the postgres DB which stores the vote count.

 `docker exec -it db  /bin/sh`{{execute T2}}

 `su postgres`{{execute T2}}

 `psql`{{execute T2}}

-Input the following commands inside the Postgres database command line interface.
+Examine the Postgres database using the command line interface.

 List the databases.
 `\l`{{execute T2}}